rohankanojia-forks/jkube-testing/jkube-local-volume-demo/README.md

 This application exposes one endpoint:
 - `POST` `/client/multipart` recieves MultiPartBody in request body.

 User uploads file via this endpoint to `/deployments/uploads` folder.
 This folder is also mounted as volume which uses a PersistentVolumeClaim to request volume from `minikube-pv` volume we created earlier.
-Any changes to this directory would be reflected in node's `/mnt/vda1/data` directory (see `src/main/jkube/deployment.yaml`).
+Any changes to this directory would be reflected in node's `/mnt/vda1/data` directory (see `pom.xml`).

 You can run application locally using this command:
 ```bash